kouprlabs/revyv/webbrowser/README.md

 cmake --build out/webbrowser
 ```

-The configure step downloads approximately 250 MB of prebuilt CEF binaries, so
+The configure step downloads the minimal prebuilt CEF binaries (roughly
-the initial run can take a few minutes depending on network speed.
+120 MB), so the initial run can take a few minutes depending on network speed.

 `cmake --build` will also compile the `librevyv` shared library and its
 `client-test` executable when the `webbrowser` project is configured on its own.